Maritime District. Enjoy the water, experience the history, experience the modern city

 Discover the Old Port and the White House

 The White House.
-Architect Willem Molenbroek designed the building in Art Nouveau style on 'American' reads.
-However, it became a brick tower and not a steel structure, as was used in America.
+Architect Willem Molenbroek designed the building in Art Nouveau style on 'American' style.
+However, it became a brick tower and not a steel construction, as was used in America.
 The building was fully equipped: central heating, electric light and a telephone exchange for the tenants!
-The White House, once the tallest office building in Europe, survived the bombing of Rotterdam in 1940 as one of the few buildings in the city center.
-The Old Port, one of the oldest ports in the Netherlands, is home to a large fleet of historic sailing ships.
-Around the harbor numerous sights, an old shipyard and many places of entertainment.
+The White House, once the tallest office building in Europe, was one of the few buildings in the city center to withstand the bombing of Rotterdam in 1940.
+The Oude Haven, one of the oldest ports in the Netherlands, is home to a large fleet of historic sailing ships.
+Around the harbor numerous sights, an old shipyard and many entertainment venues.

 Living, working, lounging amid the skyscrapers